media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 git pull https://github.com/media-of-langue/LexicalTranslationCounter.git main
 ```

-## Lightweight local de-en run

-This path is intended for quick operation checks and small alignment
-experiments.
-It does not build the Docker image and does not pull the full
-corpus Docker image.

-### Set up the local runtime
+## Local Python Runtime

+Use this path when you want to avoid pulling the full Docker data images.

+You need:

+- Python 3 with `venv`
+- Network access for Python packages and NLP resources
+- The language-pair model files described in `documents/{la1}-{la2}/Readme.md`

+### Example: de-en

-The helper below creates `.venv`, installs the de-en Python dependencies,
+The repository currently includes a setup helper for de-en.
+It creates `.venv`,
-downloads the spaCy/NLTK resources, and checks that the manually downloaded
+installs the de-en Python dependencies, downloads spaCy/NLTK resources, and
-awesome-align model is present.
+checks that the manually downloaded awesome-align model is present.

+First, follow [documents/de-en/Readme.md](de-en/Readme.md) and place the model
+under `src/model/awesome_model_with_co/`.

+Then run:

 ```
 python3 scripts/setup_local_runtime.py --language-pair de-en
 ```

-If the helper reports missing files under `src/model/awesome_model_with_co/`,
-follow [documents/de-en/Readme.md](de-en/Readme.md), place the model files, and
-run:
+If you have already installed the dependencies and only want to check the
+environment:

 ```
 python3 scripts/setup_local_runtime.py --language-pair de-en --check-only
 ```

-### 1. Tracked test data: quick operation check
+### Tracked test data example

-Use `src/test/data/` when you only want to confirm that the de-en code path
+Use the tracked test data when you only want to confirm that the code path runs.
-runs.
-These files are intentionally tiny and are not suitable for graph quality
-checks.

 ```
 ROOT=$(pwd) .venv/bin/python src/test/morphological_test.py de en